 I have regularly worked with Born to Burn Productions, a Dublin-based theatre company which aims to promote work written and produced by women.
 Many of its members fall somewhere along the LGBT+ spectrum, so our work often – but not exclusively – deals with themes that are of interest to the queer community.
 I first started working with them as an actress in summer 2014, and every single production I’ve done with them has taught me something new.

 One play I would really like to highlight, however, was 2017’s Don’t Call it That, which dealt with the issue of sexual assault.
-I felt so vulnerable even as I sat at my desk, writing it … but that was nothing compared to the experience of seeing my words performed live on stage.
+I felt extremely vulnerable and raw even as I sat at my desk, writing the play … but that was nothing compared to the experience of seeing my words performed live on stage.
 The actresses did an incredible job.

 The extract below gives a sense of what the play was all about.